Calculate Productivity

-For example, if you classify Google Chrome as a productive app but visit Facebook, which is categorized as non-productive, the time spent on Facebook won’t be included in your productive hours, and the same goes the other way around.
+For example, if you classify Google Chrome as a productive app but visit Facebook, which is categorized as non-productive, the time spent on Facebook won’t be included in your productive hours, it’ll be added to your non-productive time.
+And the same goes the other way around.
 This way, we make sure your productivity tracking is both precise and professional.

 1. Productive Apps & URLs :